Spainhour, Elliott help West Stokes slip past Atkins

 WALKERTOWN — Dan Spainhour, the coach of West Stokes’ boys basketball team, knows he’s going to get double-figure scoring from his nephew, Isaac Spainhour.
 But getting it from Palmer Elliott is a different matter altogether.

-Isaac Spainhour scored a game-high 25 points, but just as important were the career-high 11 points that Elliott, a 6-foot-2, senior forward, came through with as the top-seeded Wildcats held off Atkins 60-58 to win the championship game in the Western Piedmont 2-A Tournament last night at Walkertown High School.
+Isaac Spainhour scored a game-high 25 points, but just as important were the career-high 11 points that Elliott, a 6-foot-2 senior forward, came through with as the top-seeded Wildcats held off Atkins 60-58 to win the championship game in the Western Piedmont 2-A Tournament Friday night at Walkertown High School.

 Elliott scored a basket that gave the Wildcats their biggest lead, 49-36, with 4:46 to play, but it was his three free throws in the last three minutes, when Atkins rallied by raining down 3-pointers on West Stokes, that were as important as any.